Hibernia oil spill case goes to court three years after it took place

 After a probe into the two spills, HMDC was given the go-ahead in September 2019 to resume production from Hibernia.
 In relation to the spill from August 2019, the company was fined $28,000 this April.
 Originally, the amount was $40,000 in August 2021, however, after the firm filed a request for review, the review committee reduced the penalty.
 An inquiry into a spill from July 2019 was still ongoing at the time.

-In an update on Tuesday, the C-NLOPB disclosed that it has laid three charges against HMDC for alleged offences related to a spill of petroleum from the Hibernia platform in the Canada-Newfoundland and Labrador offshore area on 17 July 2019.
+In an update on Tuesday, the C-NLOPB disclosed that it had laid three charges against HMDC for alleged offences related to a spill of petroleum from the Hibernia platform in the Canada-Newfoundland and Labrador offshore area on 17 July 2019.

-Furthermore, the C-NLOPB revealed that two of the three charges relate to contraventions of the Newfoundland Offshore Petroleum Drilling and Production Regulations whereby C-NLOPB officers allege that HMDC “did not ensure that work or activity that was likely to cause pollution, ceased without delay;” and “did not ensure compliance with their management system by failing to follow their processes for managing the associated risks for identified hazards.”
+Furthermore, the C-NLOPB reveals that two of the three charges relate to contraventions of the Newfoundland Offshore Petroleum Drilling and Production Regulations whereby C-NLOPB officers allege that HMDC “did not ensure that work or activity that was likely to cause pollution, ceased without delay;” and “did not ensure compliance with their management system by failing to follow their processes for managing the associated risks for identified hazards.”

 Moreover, the third charge relates to a violation of the Canada-Newfoundland and Labrador Atlantic Accord Implementation Act, outlining that “no person shall cause or permit a spill on or from any portion of the offshore area.”